Clallam County profile

 Logging was the primary industry, and benefitted greatly when railroads made it possible to reach further and further into the great conifer stands.
 Hydroelectric power from the Elwha River dam spurred the first large sawmill in the area.
 The “Big Mill” was the largest employer in the county for the next 25 years.
 World War I fueled the need for spruce, which was vital to building the first airplanes.
 In the 1920s, pulp production took off in Port Angeles, providing the growing need for newsprint and cellulose.

 After World War II, growth continued in timber and agriculture.
 Commercial and sport fishing activities became increasingly important.
 In the 1960s, Clallam County tribes reclaimed traditions and reasserted tribal rights to shares of the fish harvests.
 The Jamestown S’Klallam tribe won federal recognition in 1981, and received trust land at Blyn on Sequim Bay, which now houses a tribal center and casino.

 The service sector has been experiencing growth over the past decade.
-In 2018 it accounted for 88.7 percent of all nonfarm employment.
+In 2019 it accounted for over 88 percent of all nonfarm employment.
 The county houses two prisons, a hospital and school district, which are top employers.
 The city of Forks continues to be a tourist attraction after the Twilight movies put it on the map.